-- Identification of animals must be done in 4HOnline by May 15th.
-Entering animals in classes in Fair Entry must be done by June 10. - Each exhibitor must furnish own carrying hutches/ cages.
-Carrying cages are not to remain in exhibition building.
+- exhibition building, but are needed on show day.
 Exhibition hutches and cages are provided. - 3.
 It's the exhibitor's responsibility to bring necessary equipment needed to provide protection from the sun for the rabbits during the early evening hours. - There is a maximum total limit of 16 entries.
 Pen of 3 counts as one entry.
-The Single Fryer counts as one entry. - Any of the recognized rabbit breeds listed on the following website may be exhibited: https:// arba.net/recognized-breeds/.
+The Single Fryer counts as one entry. - Any of the recognized rabbit breeds listed on the following website may be exhibited: https://arba.net/ recognized-breeds/.
 Please check the website to ensure your breed is recognized.